 - Quiet the children

-A 3T system works much like your stereo as it plays kiddie music at top-volume.
-It essentially gives you more signal – more molecules are resonating in the increased field strength and drowning out the noise.
-A 1.5T system using multi-channel phased array coils works more like quieting the children.
-It enables you to get more coil elements closer to the part of the anatomy being studied to create a “less noisy” image.
+A 3T system is like your stereo, playing kiddie music at top volume.
+It gives you more signal (more molecules resonating in the magnetic field) to drown out the noise.
+A 1.5T system using multi-channel phased array coils works from the other end.
+With more coil elements closer to the anatomy being studied, you're able to "quiet the children" and reduce the amount of noise being produced in the first place.

-Two things come to mind when considering 3T systems: Better image clarity and speed.
-Simply put, the 3T system with its stronger magnet field will increase the signal available (which creates the image) and the potential for better image clarity at comparable scan speed.
-However, you can’t always have the best of both worlds and MRI studies are a compromise between scan time and image quality.
-So depending on the tech, your throughput needs, and other factors this is typically skewed in one direction or another.
-Point being – you can still get beautiful images with a 1.5T system using multi-channel coil technology – but the scan times would be longer than a 3T.
-Conversely, you can shorten scan times as well with a 1.5T system but the image quality will be sacrificed somewhat.
-It all depends upon the type of study that’s needed.
-Like choosing between a Chevrolet and a Formula One racecar; both will get you where you need to go, but before you buy one or the other, it’s important to assess how quickly you actually need to get there.
+You can still get beautiful images with a 1.5T system using multi-channel phased array coils, but scan times are longer than a 3T.
+Conversely, you can shorten scan times with a 1.5T system too, but the image quality sacrifice will be more than on a 3T.
+It all depends upon the type of study that’s needed- both will get you where you need to go, but before you buy one or the other, it’s important to assess how quickly you actually need to get there.

 Supply and Demand

-If your studies will be less detailed or your pace will be less hectic, you’ll be able to get everything you need from a 1.5T system.
-These systems are far more readily available as are replacement parts and service engineers to keep them running.
-As with 3T systems, you’ll want to be sure your site can accommodate your new magnet.
-Even at half the magnetic field, a room without proper safety precautions can lead to costly damages and serious injuries.
+If your studies will be less detailed or your pace will be less hectic, you’ll be able to get everything you need from a 1.5T system equipped with multi-channel coils.
+These systems are more readily available, as are replacement parts and service engineers to keep them running.